openstack/tempest/doc/source/configuration.rst

  #. alt_password
  #. alt_tenant_name

-The only restriction with using the traditional config options for credentials is that if a test requires specific roles on accounts these tests can not be run.
+It only makes sense to use it if parallel execution isn't needed, since tempest won't be able to properly isolate tests using this.
+Additionally, using the traditional config options for credentials is not able to provide credentials to tests which requires specific roles on accounts.
 This is because the config options do not give sufficient flexibility to describe the roles assigned to a user for running the tests.
+There are additional limitations with regard to network configuration when using this credential provider mechanism, see the `Networking`_ section below.

 Compute
 -------